syncfusion-content/javascript-docs/js/Schedule/templates.md

 The custom style class names defined for the priority template should be same as that of the values defined for each priority option within the dataSource, so that it applies properly.

-**Note**: Additionally, the priority field within the [appointmentSettings](/js/api/ejschedule#members:appointmentsettings) should be defined with appropriate dataSource field name.
+N>	Additionally, the priority field within the [appointmentSettings](/js/api/ejschedule#members:appointmentsettings) should be defined with appropriate dataSource field name.
 When an appointment is assigned with a priority value, the custom style/icon defined for that priority option will get applied over that appointment.

 ## Tooltip Template